go-simpler/musttag/README.md

 ## 📌 About

-`musttag` checks if struct fields used in `Marshal`/`Unmarshal` are annotated with the relevant tag:
+`musttag` checks that exported fields of a struct passed to a `Marshal`-like function are annotated with the relevant tag:

 ```go
 // BAD: